aoa4eva/dayname/README.md

 1. -d : The day on which the person was born.
 This can be with or without the leading zero

 2. -m: The month in which the person was born.
-This can be with or without the lading zero
+This can be with or without the leading zero

 3. -y: The year in which the person was born.
 4 digits suggested.